RipleyHyena/Snowfall/README.md

 - Halgari and the WJ Development Team

 - Noggog for Synthesis and infinite patience

+- Xanza, Slim, Luca for being my good friendos

 ## Contact